Characters: Smallville: Kryptonians

 - Evil Is Hammy: The best example on the show.
-The eviler he gets, the more over the top he gets too.
+The eviler he gets, the more over the top he gets.

-- Evil Is Petty: As soon ashe gains his Kryptonian powers, he impersonates as The Blur to Lois.
-Considering she was under the impression he was a government agent, there seems to be no reason to do that other than screw with Clark.
+- Evil Is Petty: As soon as he gains his Kryptonian powers, he impersonates The Blur to Lois.
+Considering she was under the impression he was a government agent, there seems to be no reason to do that other than to screw with Kal-El/Clark.

 - Fusion Dance: With the Phantom of the original General Zod.
 We're really not sure which of them is in the driver's seat, or if they've truly fused.